OFFICE POLICIES

 Our office has a three strike policy for no-call / no-shows:

-1. Your first occasion is forgiven, though you will receive an automated notice that this offense has occurred.
+1. The 1st occasion is a nominal $1.00 charge, and you will receive an automated notice that this offense has occurred.

-2. The second occasion occurring in a rolling calendar year (within 365 days of the first occasion), will incur a $20 fee, and the automated notice.
+2. The 2nd occasion occurring in a “rolling calendar year” (within 365 days of the first occasion) will incur a $20.00 fee, an automated notice, and a follow-up warning email with more information about the consequences of future occasions.

-3. The third occasion occurring in a rolling calendar year (within 365 days of the first occasion) incurs a fee based on the kind of visit you missed, and the automated notice.
-The third occasion is grounds for dismissal from the practice.
-If this happens, at the discretion of our office, you will be notified in writing.
+3. The 3rd occasion occurring in a “rolling calendar year” will incur a $100.00 fee, an automated notice, and is grounds for (your family’s) dismissal from the practice.
+This is at the discretion of our office, and you will be notified.

 FORMS